blumixid/docs/monitor_log/monitoringandlogging.md

 #Monitoring and logging
 {: #monitoringandlogging}

-*Last updated: 1 July 2016*
+Last updated: 12 September 2016
 {: .last-updated}

 By monitoring your apps and reviewing logs, you can follow application execution and data flow to get a better understanding of your deployment.
 In addition, you can reduce the time and effort that is required to locate any issues and repair them.
 {:shortdesc}

-{{site.data.keyword.Bluemix}} applications can be widely distributed, multi-instance applications, and the execution of your application and its data can be shared across many services.
+Bluemix applications can be widely distributed, multi-instance applications, and the execution of your application and its data can be shared across many services.
 In this complex environment, monitoring your apps and reviewing logs is important for you to manage your apps.

 ##Monitoring and logging Cloud Foundry apps
 {: #monitoring_logging_bluemix_apps}